 The race start procedure is strictly timetabled from the time that the pit lane opens (30 minutes before the race start) to the time that media and other non-essential personnel must leave the grid (10 minutes before the start).
 In this period, each team’s engineers and mechanics will be working through specific procedures to prepare their cars.

-A Formula One car's power unit is started as close to the start as possible because once it’s fired up it’s vital that the car isn’t sat still for too long.
+A Formula 1 car's power unit is started as close to the start as possible, because once it’s fired up it’s vital the car isn’t sat still for too long.
 This is because the majority of an F1 power unit’s cooling comes from airflow whilst the car is in motion and, if left stationary for too long, the heat generated can cause damage to the rest of the car, especially at hot races.

 All mechanics must be clear of the grid within 45 seconds of the one minute signal being issued.
 Then, 15 seconds later, a green light is displayed on the starting gantry to indicate the start of a single formation, or ‘warm up’, lap.
 A driver’s actions on this lap are vital to his chances of making a good start - he must ensure he gets enough heat into his brakes and, in particular, his tyres.
 This is done through hard acceleration (‘burnouts’) and braking and by weaving back and forth across the track, and whilst from the outside this behaviour may appear random, the drivers are usually following a strict plan agreed with their race engineer to get everything to just the right temperature.